October 2017 Southern Shore Moose Hunting: (42 Photos)

 16.

 11. The following day (Friday) Dad, French and I headed back down the shore for another hunt.
-This time we headed the opposite direction on the pole line over a large hill to a great vantage point overlooking a meadow nearby and a huge bog in the background.
-We had a great day in the woods and Dad had a shot at a beautiful big trophy bull but unfortunately didn't connect the 300 yard plus shot.
+This time we headed the opposite direction on the pole line in over a large hill to a great vantage point overlooking a meadow nearby and a huge bog in the background.
+We had a great day in the woods and Dad had a shot at a beautiful big trophy bull but unfortunately didn't connect the 300+ yard shot.

 5.